osrf/gazebo_tutorials/build_model/tutorial-7.md

 >> **Sensor:** A sensor collects data from the world for use in plugins.
 A link may contain 0 or more sensors.

->> **Lights:** A light element describes a light source attached to a link.
+>> **Light:** A light element describes a light source attached to a link.
 A link may contain 0 or more lights.

 > **Joints:** A joint connects two links.
 A parent and child relationship is established along with other parameters such as axis of rotation, and joint limits.